glmck13/AskPi/README.md

 ## Background
 For some time I've wanted to convert my Raspberry Pi into a personal assitant, like Amazon's Alexa, Apple's Siri, etc.  I dabbled with [Amazon's Alexa Skill Kit (ASK)](https://developer.amazon.com/alexa-skills-kit), and [Facebook's WIT](https://wit.ai/), but was frustrated since I had to develop and host my app in their cloud.
 Moreover, I wasn't looking to develop a very sophisticated voice command system, just something that could respond to some very basic utterances.

-In essence, the personal assistant is composed of three components:
+In essence, a personal assistant is composed of three components:
 1. a speech-to-text (STT) voice recognition service
 2. a command processing engine
 3. a text-to-speech (TTS) utility